IdrisOA/IdrisOA/README.md

 ### Hi there 👋
-My name is Idris, I'm a Data Scientist.
-I like writing Technical articles.
+My name is Oladoyin Idris Atolagbe, I'm a Researcher.
 I'm so passionate about solving complex problems.

-👯 I’m looking to collaborate on more open-source projects.
+👯 I’m open to collaborate on research projects.

-💬 Ask me about Data Science, AI/ML, Web Development, Technical Writing, Web3, NodeJs, Serverless Technologies, Open Source etc.
+💬 Ask me about computational and Bayesian statistics, spatio-temporal modeling, uncertainty quantification and machine learning.

 📫 How to reach me:
  [Twitter](@_oladoyin_)